bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 I think in one of the first episodes we explained what scripts are.

 But the simplest scripts is just that anybody with the public key can spend this coin.
-The second simplest script is that anybody with the hash of the public key, like, you know, can spend the coin or anybody with the, you know, the public key for which the hash is blah, blah, blah.
+The second simplest script is that anybody with the hash of the public key can spend the coin or anybody with the public key for which the hash is blah, blah, blah.
-Yeah.
 And then there was, but then later on came SegWit and that created another two variations of how you could spend the coins.
 Because you had the address of BC1, and you had the address that looked like a P2SH address with SegWit wrapped in it.
 So the wallet just became a giant mess.